 - Step 1: Apply a salt layer on the knife’s rusted parts.

-- Step 2: Squeeze enough lemon juice to submerge the rusted knife in a container completely.
+- Step 2: Squeeze enough lemon juice to completely submerge the rusted knife in a container.
 Let the knife soak in the lemon juice for at least 2 hours or up to several hours for severe rust.

 - Step 4: Rinse the knife with clean water and dry it.

-- Step 5: Apply a thin vegetable oil or beeswax layer to the blade to prevent rusting.
+- Step 5: Apply a thin layer of vegetable oil or beeswax to the blade to prevent rusting.

 - Step 1: Fill a glass/ small container with enough white vinegar to completely submerge the rusted knife.